Envío gratis en $75+ (Sin Sub)

-If your place doesn’t have enough light for them, then consider putting them 6 - 12 inches under fluorescent light fixture and give them 12- 16 hours of light per day.
+In case your place doesn’t have enough light for your String of Pearls, then consider putting them 6 - 12 inches under a fluorescent light fixture for about 12- 16 hours of light per day to keep them happy.

 String of Pearls succulent should be kept at average indoor temperature of 70° - 80° degrees Fahrenheit.
 During winter, keep the plant at cool temperature - around 55° – 60° degrees Fahrenheit.
 Don’t keep them in drafty areas, or areas with air conditioner and open window as cold air may causes the leaves to drop.
 String of pearls aren’t frost-tolerant so they’ll need to be moved indoor in the winter.

 String of Pearls does not require a lot of humidity to thrive.
 In fact, this succulent is native to dry areas, so dry air wouldn't do any harm to it.
 Plus, it can enjoy in almost any standard household humidity setting (about 40% relative humidity).